Airforce-technology.com lists the world’s biggest military transport aircraft based on maximum take-off weight.

 The maiden flight of the XC-2 was successfully conducted at the JASDF’s Gifu base in January 2010.
 The aircraft can be deployed in airlift missions in support of disaster relief and international operations.

 The twin-engine power-plant of the XC-2 includes two GE CF6-80C2K1F high-bypass turbofan engines generating a thrust of 266kN each.
 The maximum speed of the aircraft is 890km/h and the ferry range is 10,000km.

 The AN-70 is a new generation, medium-range Short Take-Off and Landing (STOL) military transport aircraft developed by Antonov.
 The aircraft can transport any air-portable military and engineering vehicles currently operational with armies worldwide.
 It has a maximum take-off weight of 130t and can lift 40t of cargo from unpaved airfields.

 The maiden flight of the first AN-70 prototype was conducted in December 1994.
 The fuselage of the first serial production aircraft was assembled in December 2012 after a number of delays in the production phase.

-The AN-70 is equipped with four Progress D-27 prop-fan engines, each drying a SV-27 counter rotating propeller.
-The power-plant provides a maximum speed of 780km/h, while offering 20% to 30% fuel economy than modern turbojet airplanes.
-The AN-70 can fly for 6,600km with 20t payload and offers a ferry range of 8,000km.
+The AN-70 is equipped with four Progress D-27 prop-fan engines, each driving an SV-27 counter-rotating propeller.
+The power-plant provides a maximum speed of 780km/h while offering 20% to 30% fuel economy when compared with modern turbojet aeroplanes.
+The AN-70 can fly for 6,600km with a 20t payload and offers a ferry range of 8,000km.